 Is conformity good or bad?

-Conformity is often viewed in a negative way, particularly when it involves engaging in behaviors that are risky or destructive.
-However, conformity can also be a positive influence, particularly when it encourages people to engage in prosocial behaviors that support both individual and community well-being.
+Conformity is often viewed negatively, particularly when it involves engaging in behaviors that are risky or destructive.
+However, conformity can also be a positive influence, particularly when it encourages people to engage in prosocial behaviors that support individual and community well-being.

-However, it is important to recognize that conformity certainly has a dark side.
-When people engage in conformity out of fear or as a way to avoid punishment, it can lead to potentially play a role in terrible actions and large-scale atrocities.
+However, it is important to recognize that conformity has a dark side.
+When people engage in conformity out of fear or as a way to avoid punishment, it can potentially play a role in terrible actions and large-scale atrocities.

 Why do people conform to what others are doing?